Atlético Morelia

-Club Atlético Morelia is a Mexican professional football club based in Morelia, Michoacán, that competes in Liga de Expansión MX, the second level division of Mexican football.
-The club plays their home matches at the Estadio Morelos.

-Founded in 1950 as Club Deportivo Morelia, It was one of the founding members of the Segunda División de México.
+Club Atlético Morelia, is a professional football club based in Morelia, Michoacán.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Morelos.
+Founded in 1924 as Oro Morelia, the club changed its name to Club Deportivo Morelia in 1950, becoming a founding member of the Segunda División.
 It adopted its current name in 1974, before rebranding as Monarcas Morelia in 1999.

-From 1981 to 2020, the club competed in Mexico’s top division, winning one Primera División title, one Copa MX title and one Supercopa MX.
-Internationally, it finished as runners-up twice in the CONCACAF Champions Cup, regionally, it also won the North American SuperLiga in 2010.
+Domestically, Atlético Morelia competed in top division from 1981 to 2020, winning one Liga MX title, one Copa MX and one Supercopa MX.
+Internationally, the club finished as runners-up twice in the CONCACAF Champions Cup, and won one North American SuperLiga.

-In June 2020, Atlético Morelia was reestablished in the Liga de Expansión MX following the relocation of Monarcas Morelia to Mazatlán, Sinaloa, where it was rebranded as Mazatlán F.C.
-Four years later, in June 2024, Atlético Morelia announced that it had acquired the Monarcas Morelia brand, crest, and historical legacy, thereby reaffirming its identity as the original club founded in 1950.
+In June 2020, Atlético Morelia was reestablished in the Liga de Expansión MX after the relocation of Monarcas Morelia to Mazatlán, Sinaloa became official, where it was rebranded as Mazatlán F.C. and the relocation of Atlético Zacatepec to Morelia, Michoacán in that same year also became official, where it was rebranded as Atlético Morelia.
+Four years later, in June 2024, Atlético Morelia announced that it had acquired the Monarcas Morelia brand, crest, and historical legacy, thereby reaffirming its identity as the original club.

-Morelia finished as champions of Clausura 2022 in the Liga de Expansión MX, which was its second title in a second level division.

 History

 Beginnings

-In 1950 "Oro Morelia" changed the name to Club Deportivo Morelia.
-Morelia was among the teams that founded the Segunda División.
-After the 1956–1957 season, in which they ended up in second place, they were officially promoted into the Primera División to replace Puebla.
+In 1950, "Oro Morelia" changed its name to Club Deportivo Morelia.
+Morelia was among the teams that founded the Segunda División de México.
+After the 1956–1957 season, in which they ended up in second place, they were officially promoted into the Primera División de México to replace Puebla which was relegated to the Segunda División.
 After an unsuccessful season, in 1968 Atlético Morelia was relegated back to the Segunda División.
-During mixed 1968–1971 seasons, C.A.
-Morelia appointed Nicandro Ortiz as chairman.
+During mixed 1968–1971 seasons, Deportivo Morelia appointed Nicandro Ortiz as chairman.
 Ortiz acquired the team and strengthened its position in the league.